Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Eastwood has a high national median income of $47,235 and an average income of $72,452.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Eastwood SA2 has a high national median income of $47,235 and an average income of $72,452.
 This contrasts with Greater Sydney's median income of $56,994 and average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Eastwood are approximately $53,191 (median) and $81,588 (average) as of September 2025.
-According to the 2021 Census, Eastwood's household income ranks at the 63rd percentile ($1,953 weekly), with personal income at the 41st percentile.
-The largest income segment in Eastwood comprises 30.6% earning $1,500 - 2,999 weekly (6,132 residents).
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Eastwood SA2 would be approximately $53,191 (median) and $81,588 (average) as of September 2025.
+According to the 2021 Census, household income in Eastwood SA2 ranks at the 62nd percentile ($1,953 weekly), while personal income is at the 40th percentile.
+The largest income segment comprises 30.6% earning $1,500 - $2,999 weekly (6,132 residents).
 High housing costs consume 18.6% of income, but strong earnings place disposable income at the 59th percentile.
-Eastwood's SEIFA income ranking places it in the 8th decile.
+Eastwood SA2's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income